What happens in Vegas?

 Sometime later, they opened with immense noise and light attack from outside.
 We did it.
 We entered the city.
 Actually, Jeff did, as he was the only one awake to see that famous Las Vegas sign.

 I woke up to the sounds of horns.
 Two car drivers were trying to figure their issue out.
 I opened my eyes to intensive lights that attacked our car from every angle.
 I have never seen such a concentration of electricity in a city.
 Colorado River was sucked dry for such a mesmerizing view, I guess.
 Jeff was cruising through the crowds of tourists to find our stay.
 We approached the Luxor hotel.
-Hotel is not an appropriate way to call this building.
-In fact, in Las Vegas, many hotels were pieces of art.
+A hotel is not an appropriate way to call this building.
+In fact, many hotels in Las Vegas were pieces of art.
 Their jobs were to replace the mountain views, riverside, lake views.
 Their jobs were to attract tourists.
 And they did a great job in this regard.
 Luxor had a unique detail, though.
 It was a huge dark pyramid with a beaming laser that was touching the sky.
 The dark exterior was bringing mystery to guests, and the laser was promising the possibilities.
 We were welcomed by guys who had historical Egyptian costumes.
 What could balance the dark exterior and bring more Egypt into play?
 Gold.
 The Interior was entirely golden plated.
 I felt the presence of pharaohs who observed us with a royal attitude.
 We started feeling royal ourselves.

 Our corridor had an edge where you could see the whole lobby.
 It was all motion.
 People were moving all the time.
 They were producing noise, which was turning into rhythmic sound.
 Sounds were coming out of casino slot machines.
 These 4 days meant 4 days of slot machine sound that would not cease.
 I remember two old ladies sitting in front of a device and patiently inserting their hard-earned coins with a jackpot hope.
 These ladies inserted up to 20+ coins and resumed to another slot machine, thinking about the next opportunity to kiss the jackpot sign.